-If you have a significant sports or amenity grassland project to undertake we can manage the whole thing for you, from initial site investigation to the completed surface.
+If you have a significant sports or amenity project to undertake we can manage the whole thing, from initial site investigation to the completed surface.
 As experienced sports surface designers and project managers we bring all the elements together to realise your ideas, whatever the scale.
 Agrostis can initiate and monitor the project from beginning to end.

 We are available to provide some or all of the following services…

 Before embarking on the detailed design of any sports facility it is best to undertake a Site Investigation and produce a Feasibility Study.
 This informs the subsequent Design work and the should provide all of the technical information necessary for that to be completed once the way forward has been agreed.
 The Feasibility Study will include data on existing features such as soil conditions, drainage potential, levels, areas and dimensions etc. The techniques described in 'Technical Services' are usually those that are carried out as part of a Site Investigation.
 Of course, only those tests that are appropriate for the circumstances are undertaken.

 Many projects require 'cut' and 'fill' land formation.
 Using levels data obtained from the site we can provide an accurate assessment of cut and fill volumes.
 This can have significant implications for the cost of the project.

 The Feasibility Study will also provide an indication of the likely costs.
 Our estimates of costs are based upon an appraisal of the conditions of the site and the requirements of the project.
 By combining data from all of our projects for which we have organised the Tendering we have gained a full understanding of the costs currently associated with the various materials and procedures involved in sports surface preparation.
 By applying these data to your project a suitably accurate Estimate may be obtained.
 This can be particularly useful for example in grant applications and for general budgeting.
 If necessary, the Design can be modified in the light of the Estimate in order to meet your budget.